 Students in MISD may enroll in summer school to remediate credit for a failed course (credit recovery) or may enroll to earn credit in a subject the student has not yet taken (acceleration).
 Students often choose to accelerate credit to make room in the next year's schedule for desired electives, to study an area of interest or to meet the requirements of an early graduation plan.
 Courses may be offered in a face to face setting or through a self-paced online system.
-Face to face classes often have limited capacity for enrollment, so early registration is recommended.
-Attendance to all scheduled face to face classes is mandatory.
-Even students taking an online course must be available in person to take the exam at the end of the course.
 Online courses and courses completed prior to 9th grade do not count in the GPA and rank.
-Face to face classes taken after 9th grade count in the GPA and rank.